YazanAamer/kotlin_questions/README.md

 ## JSON API Requests

 1. Write a function to make an API request and parse the JSON response into a data class using Retrofit.

-2. Create a `ViewModel` that makes an API request using Retrofit and exposes the result as `LiveData`.

 ## Liskov Substitution Principle (LSP)